thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## What's a closure?

 A **closure** is a function that encloses the scope that exists when its created.
-To understand closures, lets revisit the original example of a high order function, but make one modification.
+To understand closures, lets revisit the original example of a higher-order function, but make one modification.

 ```javascript
 function createClosure() {